Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-The target material used in the detector is a hydrogen-rich i.e. free protons paraffinic liquid scintillator loaded with 0.09\% Gadolinium and is contained in an acrylic vessel immersed in alow energy calorimeter made od unloaded liquid scintillator.
+The target material used in the detector is a hydrogen-rich i.e. free protons paraffinic liquid scintillator loaded with 0.09\% Gadolinium and is contained in an acrylic vessel immersed in a low energy calorimeter made of unloaded liquid scintillator.
 Gd is selected due to its large neutron capture cross-section and high $\gamma$-ray release after neutron capture of $\sim$8MeV.
-The detector is composed of three concentric regions\cite{apollonio1998initial,cao2013detection}-- \paragraph{} a central 5-ton target in a tranparent plexiglass container with 0.09\% Gd loaded scintillator. \paragraph{} an intermediate 17-ton region with a thichkness of 70 cm equipped with 192 8" PMTs to contain the $\gamma$-rays from neutron capture. \paragraph{} an outer 90-ton optically separated active cosmic ray muon veto shield of thickness 80cm equipped with two rings of 24 8"PMTs.\\
+The detector is composed of three concentric regions\cite{apollonio1998initial,cao2013detection}: \paragraph{} a central 5-ton target in a transparent plexiglass container with 0.09\% Gd loaded scintillator. \paragraph{} an intermediate 17-ton region with a thichkness of 70 cm equipped with 192 8" PMTs to contain the $\gamma$-rays from neutron capture. \paragraph{} an outer 90-ton optically separated active cosmic ray muon veto shield of thickness 80cm equipped with two rings of 24 8"PMTs.\\